xaya/xaya_docs/games.md

 very old game states may be needed (requiring to process, in the worst case, `k - 1` forward steps).

-This option is easy to implement, because it reuses the forward-processing function `f` that the game engine needs anyway.
+This option is easy to implement because it reuses the forward-processing function `f` that the game engine needs anyway.
 On the other hand, it requires storing at least a certain number of old game states, which may be costly (or not).
 Also, if not every game state is archived, this may require more